tkhq/docs/docs/integration-guides/sub-organizations-as-wallets.md

   - 1 user representing the end-user (with their Passkey as an authenticator)
   - 1 user representing the business (with an API key attached)

 The signing process would then have to involve **both** the user and the business since the root quorum threshold is 2.
+To reduce friction for the end-user, many clients opt to start with a root quorum of 1.
+This way, you can take certain actions with your business's API key root user **prior** to updating the root quorum threshold to 2.